influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/integral.md

 _**Data type:** String_

 ### interpolate
-Type of value interpolation to use.
+Type of interpolation to use.
 Defaults to `""`.

 Use one of the following interpolation options: